By Anna Gay on | No Comments

-With all of the resizing options, you can choose your dimensions in either pixels, inches, or centimeters, as well as select your resolution.
-In this example, I am using pixels, and a measurement of 3500 X 4500.
-This is the quick, easy and custom way to set your pixels and resolution.
+With all of the resizing options, you can choose your dimensions in either pixels, inches, or centimeters, and you can also select your resolution.
+In the example below, I am using pixels with a measurement of 2048 X 2500.
+This is the quick, easy, and custom way to set your pixels and resolution.

-With this feature, you can choose to edit either the long or short edge of your image, and Lightroom will automatically adjust the rest of the dimensions for you.
+With this feature, you can choose to edit either the long or short edge of your image, and Lightroom will automatically adjust the remaining dimensions for you.
 This is extremely handy if you are editing a photo for online sharing, as websites and blogs often require a specific pixel measurement on one edge of the image.

-Another useful trick in your Export dialogue is that you can create presets for your commonly used dimensions.
-To create a preset, in your Export dialogue, select Add (lower-left side of box, under Plug-in Manager).
+Another useful trick in your Export dialogue is the ability to create presets for your commonly used dimensions.
+To make your own sizing preset, first set the export settings exactly how you want them in the Export dialogue box.
+Then in the Export dialogue, select Add (lower-left side of the box, above the Plug-In Manager button).

-Once you have named your preset, click Create, and in the future, you will be able to quickly apply the same measurements to an image.
+Once you have named your preset, click Create.
+In the future, you will find your preset under the User Presets options on the left side of the dialog box and be able to apply those same settings to your other images quickly.

 As you probably know, one of the most significant benefits of Lightroom is its non-destructive editing.
 So, with this feature, you can resize your images in Lightroom without worrying about accidentally overwriting your original image with a smaller version.